—–

 —

-How to use your tools safely?
+How should you use your tools safely?

-Best methods to store tools
+Ways to store your tools

 Focus on an easy design first.

-Kick off with something simple
+Start with something simple

 Test it first on a piece of scrap wood